Frequently Asked Questions

-Here are some helpful answers to common questions in regards to our Land Surveying services.
+Here are some helpful answers to common questions in regard to our Land Surveying services.

 Many factors determine the cost of a survey.
 Some of them are: size of parcel, how many sides the parcel has, terrain and vegetation, deed description of the parcel, existence and accuracy of the boundary evidence.
 Whether the parcel is located in an urban, suburban, or rural area, and the time of the year the survey is being performed.